melanierichards/just-build-websites/README.md

 * Choose another restraint and create web art inspired by it
 * Make a time calculator ([Guidelines](docs/time-calculator.md))
 * Make a unit converter ([Guidelines](docs/unit-converter.md))
+* Recreate your favorite movie or concert poster as a responsive website